 2.)
 The dwarf mongoose preys primarily on insects, though it has been observed eating rodents, lizards, snakes, and birds.

 3.)
-Dens are not used for more than a few days at a time, being as dwarf mongooses are nomadic (moving from place to place in search of food).
+Dens are not used for more than a few days at a time, being as dwarf mongooses are nomadic (moving from place to place).

 4.)
 Mongoose groups are matriarchal (led by a dominant female).
-The dominant female in a group produces 2 to 3 litters each year.
+The dominant female in a group produces 2 – 3 litters each year.

 5.)
 Dwarf mongooses and ground hornbills have a symbiotic (benefits both animals) relationship.
 They both help guard each other from predators by alerting one another to the presence of things like raptors.

 But wait, there’s more on the dwarf mongoose!